holidayextras/partner-api-docs/site/hxapi/viewamendcancel/amend_complex.md

 [API Docs](/hxapi/) > product:[amend](/hxapi/viewamendcancel/amend_complex)

-The booking details that can be changed for a  amend are as follows:
+The booking details that can be changed for a complex amend are as follows:

 - Arrival date or time;
 - Depart date or time.